wa1858/waterwheel_monitor/README.md

 ## Dependencies
 - Visual Studio 17 2022
+- MinGW
 - CMake >= 3.28

 ## Compilation

+This project is written for use on Windows.

 To build the project, run the following commands from the project root: